 Article 14: Equality before law and equal protection of laws.
 This is taken from the US Constitution.

-- Equality before law: The absence of any special privileges in of any person
+- Equality before law: The absence of any special privileges in

 - Note: Equality before the law is taken from the British Constitution.